 - Another billboard is advertising Hi, Hello, a riff on the actual ''Oh, Hello" show starring Nick Kroll and John Mulaney (who also voices Spider-Ham in this film).

-- Yet another billboard advertises a film called "Baby Shower" which seems to be that universe's Bridesmaids.
+- Yet another billboard advertises a film called "Baby Shower" which seems to be that universe's Bridesmaids (or possibly a sequel to that movie).

 - Aaron has Community on his TV, specifically a scene from "Anthropology 101" where Troy gets out of bed in a Spider-man shirt.
 Donald Glover who plays Troy was partly the inspiration for Miles Morales, voiced him in past adaptations, and played Aaron in Spider-Man: Homecoming.